To Overcome Insomnia, Welcome Your Sleep Fears

-Your survival response is your body’s way of preparing itself for danger by readying you to either stand and fight or run in flight.
+Your survival response is your body’s way of preparing itself for danger by readying you to either stay and fight or run to safety.
 Whilst such a response is great if you’re being attacked by a predator, it’s not helpful if you are trying to sleep.
 Unfortunately, every time you struggle against sleeplessness you are in fact triggering this survival response, essentially reaffirming your brain’s assumption that it should stay alert.
 With time, the brain links the act of sleeping with your survival response kicking in, and makes sure you’re alert and ready to deal with this stressful situation.
 This would explain the racing mind, rush of adrenaline, knotted stomach, or feelings of anxiety that show up when you’re trying to fall asleep.

 Learning to Welcome the Unwelcome

 Learning to welcome your insomnia and all of its known associates is a powerful way of untangling yourself from worrisome thoughts and strong emotional reactions, and a vital part of retraining your brain to sleep.
-Only by choosing to accept your sleeplessness in the moment, will your brain finally realise that it needn’t be on red alert and that it is safe to sleep once more.
+Only by choosing to accept your sleeplessness in the moment will your brain finally realise that it needn’t be on red alert and that it is once again safe to sleep.

 Welcoming Your Unwelcome Thoughts